kyusongy/auto-mt-pipeline/README.md

 # Auto MT Pipeline

-A reorganized implementation of the APIGen-MT blueprint generation and trajectory collection pipeline.
+A reorganized and cleaned implementation of the APIGen-MT blueprint generation and trajectory collection pipeline.

 ## Overview